Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Experiments

 \subsection{Ablation Study}

 \textbf{Different Effects of $\bm{P_{i}^{K}}$ and $\bm{P_{i}^{V}}$ Tokens.} The semantic information of per-stage tokens is important for the interpretation of diffusion-based generation process, especially for the different effects of $\bm{P_{i}^{K}}$ and $\bm{P_{i}^{V}}$ tokens.
-As shown in Fig.~\ref{kv_interpolation}, we thoroughly explore this from two perspectives: (1) Progressively Adding: We add different ${\{(\bm{P_i^{K}}, \bm{P_i^{V})}\}}_{1\leq i \leq 5}$ tokens to the conditioning information in ten steps.
-We found that the initial tokens effect more the layout of generation content (e.g., face region location, and poses), while the latter tokens effect more the ID-related details.
+As shown in Fig.~\ref{per-stage token} we add experiments of using the Per-Stage Token Optimization with previous Textual Inversion, which shows its fine-grained control ability, such as the manipulation of facial attributes.
+To further investigate this, as shown in Fig.~\ref{kv_interpolation}, we thoroughly explore $\bm{P_{i}^{K}}$ and $\bm{P_{i}^{V}}$ tokens from two perspectives: (1) Progressively Adding: We add different ${\{(\bm{P_i^{K}}, \bm{P_i^{V})}\}}_{1\leq i \leq 5}$ tokens to the conditioning information in ten steps.
+We found that the initial tokens influence more the layout of generation content (e.g., face region location, and poses), while the latter tokens effect more the ID-related details.
 (2) Progressively Substituting: We then substitute different $\bm{P_{i}^{K}}$ and $\bm{P_{i}^{V}}$ tokens of ${\{(\bm{P_i^{K}}, \bm{P_i^{V})}\}}_{1\leq i \leq 5}$.
-We found that $\bm{P_{i}^{V}}$ contribute to the vast majority of ID-related conditioning information, and the $\bm{P_{i}^{K}}$ contribute more to textural details, such as environment lighting.
+We found that $\bm{P_{i}^{V}}$ contribute to the vast majority of ID-related information, and the $\bm{P_{i}^{K}}$ contribute more to textual details, such as environment lighting.